Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The goal of pharmacotherapy is to block angina attacks. and also prevent the development of myocardial infarction.

 At home, if you feel the onset of an attack, you should take a nitroglycerin tablet.
-This drug dilates blood vessels and improves the nutrition of the heart muscle.
+This drug dilates blood vessels and improves nutrition of the heart muscle.

-For such an operation, local anesthesia is sufficient.
-However, in the future, during the rehabilitation period, it is necessary to strictly follow all the doctor's recommendations.
+To perform such an operation, local anesthesia is sufficient.
+However, in the future, during the rehabilitation period, it is necessary to strictly follow all the doctor’s recommendations.

 The most important thing is to reconsider your lifestyle and diet.